HomeControlHub

 $149.95

-Hubitat Elevation exists for one reason: total control.
+The Hubitat Elevation C-8 Pro exists for one reason: total local control.
 If you have ever been frustrated by a cloud-dependent hub going offline, slowing down, or being discontinued by a tech company, Hubitat is the antidote.
-Everything runs locally on the device — automations execute in milliseconds, and your home keeps working during internet outages, server maintenance, or company acquisitions.
+Everything runs on the device — automations execute in milliseconds without a network round-trip, and your home keeps working through internet outages, server maintenance, and company acquisitions.
+No other consumer hub at this price point offers this level of operational independence.

 Pros